zoebailey/zoebailey/README.md

 # Hi There! 😁

 ## About Me 👩🏼‍💻
 My name is Zoe Bailey (she/her), I am a junior at West Virginia University studying computer engineering.
 Within the University I am involved as the Awards and Grants Chair for WVU's chapter of the Society of Women Engineers.
-Also, I am the social media chair for WVU's chapter of Engineers Without Borders.
 I have worked with artificial intellegence (machine learning, computer vision, natural language proccessing), and spesificially AI in the health and legal sectors.
 I am interested in any work that helps the greater good of humanity.
 Otherwise, in my free time I enjoy watching reality TV and playing video games!

 ## Tech Stack 💻
 I have experience and expertise coding in multiple languages including: